googleb4dd59fc085f06ab.html Skip to main content

 Why Do I Need to Use Canonical URLs?

 You may have the same piece of content on several domains.
-There are many sites or blogs that will republish articles from other websites on their own website (with permission) because they feel the content is meaningful for their visitors.
+Some sites or blogs will republish articles from other websites on their site (with permission).
+They do this because they feel the content is meaningful for their visitors.
 Canonical URLs enable you to direct search engines to the original version of an article.

-With canonical URLs, you can input into the HTML of every one of those articles a link pointing right back to your original article.
-This means all the links pointing to your version of your article count towards the ranking of your canonical version.
-Other sites and domains will be able to have your content on their sites for their audience to enjoy and you’ll receive a clear ranking benefit as well.
+With canonical URLs, you can put a link in the HTML of each of those articles.
+It points back to your original article.
+This means all the links point to your version of your article.
+They count toward the ranking of your canonical version.
+Other sites and domains can have your content.
+They’ll show it to their audience to enjoy.
+You’ll get a clear ranking benefit, too.

-Maybe you’re a content writer and you’ve written a post for another party that is published on their website.
-If you’d like to post it on your site also, you could agree on posting it with the canonical tag to the original version.
+You’re a content writer, and you’ve written a post for another party that was published on their website.
+You could also post it on your site.
+You could agree to add the canonical tag to the original version.
 It’s a win-win situation for everyone involved!

-No matter what your reason, using canonical URLs is a good practice for your website.
-We recommend implementing canonical URLs for every page of your site, utilizing the steps and resources we’ve provided in this article.
-We trust that you’ll find that with their proper use, canonical URLs can have positive effects on both your search engine rankings and the ongoing success of your website.
+No matter your reason, using canonical URLs is a good practice for your website.
+We recommend using canonical URLs for every page of your site.
+You can use the steps and resources we’ve provided in this article.
+We trust that you’ll find that, with their proper use, canonical URLs can have positive effects.
+They can boost both your search rankings and your website’s ongoing success.

 Why Do Canonical Links Matter? when you implement a canonical url, you can prevent duplicate content.